Traefik Forward Auth¶

 Normally, Traefik proxies web requests directly to individual web apps running in containers.
 The user talks directly to the webapp, and the webapp is responsible for ensuring appropriate authentication.

 When employing Traefik Forward Auth as "middleware", the forward-auth process sits in the middle of this transaction - traefik receives the incoming request, "checks in" with the auth server to determine whether or not further authentication is required.
 If the user is authenticated, the auth server returns a 200 response code, and Traefik is authorized to forward the request to the backend.
-If not, traefik passes the auth server response back to the user - this process will usually direct the user to an authentication provider (GitHub, Google, etc), so that they can perform a login.
+If not, traefik passes the auth server response back to the user - this process will usually direct the user to an authentication provider (Google, Keycloak, and Dex are common examples), so that they can perform a login.

 The advantage under this design is additional security.
 If I'm deploying a web app which I expect only an authenticated user to require access to (unlike something intended to be accessed publically, like Linx), I'll pass the request through Traefik Forward Auth.
 The overhead is negligible, and the additional layer of security is well-worth it.